 Bluebikes membership with Harvard discount

-- Annual Bluebikes memberships purchased in 2023 with the Harvard discount are eligible for the 2023 benefit.
+• Annual Bluebikes memberships purchased in 2024 with the Harvard discount are eligible for the 2024 benefit.
+Bluebikes e-bike expenses are also covered by the benefit.
 Monthly or daily memberships are not covered, nor are bike share memberships from other cities.

 What form of supporting documentation is needed?